A Survey on Dynamic Neural Networks: from Computer Vision to Multi-modal Sensor Fusion: Dynamic Computer Vision Techniques

 \paragraph{Dynamic components} \hypertarget{para:dyncomponents}{} This paragraph illustrates a subset of solutions where a gating mechanism allows the input (or a portion of the input) to skip blocks of operations, single layers, single channels, or the operations are constrained to specific spatial positions in the context of CNNs.\\

 \textbf{Filters and channels}. \citet{linRuntimeNeuralPruning2017} performs dynamic channel pruning according to the input image and current feature maps adaptively.
 The model consists of a CNN and a decision network.
 The pruning is performed layer-by-layer and modeled as a Markov Decision Process using Reinforcement Learning for training.
 The agent judges the importance of each convolutional kernel and conducts channel-wise pruning.
 The Markov Chain is conditioned on the previous state consisting of the previous feature maps.
 Also \citet{gaoDynamicChannelPruning2019} proposes to accelerate the Convolution operation by dynamically skipping unimportant input and output channels.
 The contribution of each channel in the layer is predicted, and subsequently, channels are dynamically amplified or suppressed with a parametric function based on the output of the previous layer.
 In this case, the dynamic channel pruning component is learned within the network through Stochastic Gradient Descent.\\ GaterNet \citep{chenYouLookTwice2019} starts from a similar idea of a backbone network used in combination with a global gating module to generate binary gates for selectively activating filters in the backbone network based on each input.
 In this case, the novelty is based on a discretization technique called Improved SemHash \citep{kaiserDiscreteAutoencodersSequence2018} to enable differentiable training of input-dependent binary gates such that the backbone and the gating network can be trained jointly via backpropagation.
 A key difference with other solutions is that the decision on each gate (for each filter) is made based on a shared global view of the current input.\\ \citet{verelstDynamicConvolutionsExploiting2020} introduces a method to spatially execute convolutional filters on important image locations only, instead of uniformly applying the filters all over the image.
 The method consists of a model trained end-to-end without explicit spatial supervision, where the gating decisions are trained using the Gumbel-Softmax.\\ \citet{liDynamicDualGating2021} presents a method to reduce the model complexity at runtime called dual gating.
 For each Convolutional block, the dual gating module is tasked with highlighting the informative features in both the channel and spatial dimensions.
 The essential areas are estimated by a spatial gating module, while the channel gating module identifies the most contributing channels to the final predictions.
-This approach allows to avoid background computations.\\
+This approach allows to avoid background computations.\\ More recently, \citet{wangAdaptiveRectangularConvolution} presents a module that treats the height and width of the convolutional kernel as learnable parameters, allowing the shape of the kernel to adjust dynamically based on the size of different objects.\\